livingsocial/rearview/README.md

 [Download](https://github.com/livingsocial/rearview/archive/v1.1.2.zip) the latest release.

-### If not running mysql
+### Database Support

-Select a supported jdbc driver and add it to the Gemfile and bundle install.
+Rearview comes with drivers for both mysql and postgresql.
+If you wish to use a differenct database select a supported jdbc driver and add it to the Gemfile and bundle install.
 See [activerecord-jdbc-adapter](https://github.com/jruby/activerecord-jdbc-adapter) site for more details.

-The installation defaults to the jdbc/mysql adapter, which is already included, so this step is not necessary if you are using mysql.

 ### Edit config/database.yml

 Configure per your selected database driver and database connection settings.
 See [Configuring Rails](http://guides.rubyonrails.org/configuring.html#configuring-active-record) for more details.
+The installation defaults to common settings for mysql.

+Sample configurations for both mysql (config/database.jdbcmysql.yml) and postgresql (config/database.jdbcpostgresql.yml) are available.

 ### Run the setup script